Shane McMahon: Feud with The Legacy and departure (2008–2009)

-Return to WWE (2016–2022)
+Return to WWE (2016–2024)

-Commissioner of Smackdown and various feuds (2016-2017)
+Commissioner of Smackdown and various feuds (2016–2017)

 On the February 22, 2016 episode of Raw, Shane returned to WWE as a face for the first time in nearly seven years, interrupting his sister, Stephanie McMahon, receiving the "Vincent J. McMahon Legacy of Excellence" Award from their father, Vince McMahon.
-Shane announced that the reason he had returned was that he wanted control of Raw, leading to Vince placing Shane in a Hell in a Cell match at WrestleMania 32 against The Undertaker, adding the stipulation that Shane would get control of Raw and Undertaker would no longer be a participant in future WrestleMania events if Shane were to win the match.
-At WrestleMania, Shane attempted a Leap of Faith off the top of the cell, but Undertaker moved out of the way, and Shane fell through an announce table.
-Shane was defeated by Undertaker soon after.
+Shane announced that the reason he had returned was that he wanted control of Raw, leading to Vince placing Shane in a Hell in a Cell match at WrestleMania 32 on April 3 against The Undertaker, adding the stipulation that Shane would get control of Raw and The Undertaker would no longer be a participant in future WrestleMania events if Shane were to win the match.
+At WrestleMania, Shane attempted a Leap of Faith off the top of the cell, but The Undertaker moved out of the way, and Shane fell through an announce table.
+Shane was defeated by The Undertaker soon after.

 Despite losing at WrestleMania, Shane controlled Raw for a month, firstly by his father, Vince, on the Raw after WrestleMania, then for the following three weeks after "popular demand on social media".
-This led to Stephanie confronting Shane, telling him that their father will decide who will control Raw at Payback, where Vince announced that both Shane and Stephanie would be Co-general managers and have joint control of WWE.
+This led to Stephanie confronting Shane, telling him that their father will decide who will control Raw at Payback on May 1, where Vince announced that both Shane and Stephanie would be Co-general managers and have joint control of WWE.

 In July, after the announcement of the return of the brand extension with SmackDown moving to Tuesday, Vince appointed Shane as the storyline commissioner of the SmackDown brand and Stephanie as the commissioner of Raw before tasking them to name a general manager for their respective shows.
 Shane appointed Daniel Bryan as the general manager of SmackDown.
 At SummerSlam on August 21, Brock Lesnar won his match against Randy Orton by technical knockout and continued to assault Orton as he was being tended to.
-Shane then confronted Lesnar, which resulted in Shane being attacked by Lesnar with an F-5.
-On the November 8 episode of SmackDown, Shane agreed to replace an injured Baron Corbin in the traditional Survivor Series tag team elimination match between the two brands.
-At Survivor Series, Team SmackDown defeated Team Raw.
+Shane confronted Lesnar, which resulted in Shane being attacked by Lesnar with an F-5.
+On the November 8 episode of SmackDown Live, Shane agreed to replace an injured Baron Corbin in the traditional Survivor Series tag team elimination match between the two brands.
+At Survivor Series on November 20, Team SmackDown defeated Team Raw.
 McMahon suffered a legitimate concussion following a spear from Roman Reigns, resulting in his elimination.
 In December, McMahon would take over host duties for Talking Smack with Daniel Bryan taking time off for family reasons.